 Over the years since its inception, Linux has gotten easier and easier to use.
 It used to be that even getting it to run at all was a victory, and now we take that for granted.
 That said, not everything runs as flawlessly as it could.

 Laptops, especially newer laptops, can still be problematic with Linux.
 Part of this comes down to Wi-Fi and battery management, but the touchpad is often to blame as well.
-Unfortunately, these touchpad issues can be tough to diagnose and fix.
+Unfortunately, trying to fix a touchpad not working in Linux can take some advanced troubleshooting.

 Before You Start

-If your touchpad is not working and you are connected to an external mouse, check in your System Settings that you have not enabled the “disabled touchpad when mouse is connected” option.
+If your touchpad is not working and you are connected to an external mouse, check in your System Settings to be sure you have not enabled the “disabled touchpad when mouse is connected” option.

-Assuming your touchpad doesn’t work at all, you can check to see if the system recognizes it.
-Try running the following:
+If your touchpad isn’t responding at all, check to see whether the system even recognizes it.
+Start by running the following:

 less instead of

-If you don’t get any output similar to the above, you’re either dealing with a kernel bug or completely unrecognized hardware.
-On the other hand, if you do see a message relating to your touchpad, try the following:
+If your output doesn’t look anything like the above, either you’re dealing with a kernel bug or the hardware simply isn’t recognized.
+On the other hand, if you do get similar results, try the following:

 If you get results from

-xinput, that’s good news.
-This means either you need to install the proper driver or simply configure it.
+xinput, you’re close to a solution to fix the touchpad not working in Linux.
+Usually, all you need to do is install the proper driver or simply configure it.

 Figure Out Which Driver You Need